What to watch out for when buying CBD oil?

 CO2 Extraction

-The CO2 extraction is seen as the gentlest of all effective methods for extracting plant material.
+CO2 extraction is considered the gentlest of all effective methods for extracting plant material.

 Phytocomplex of active ingredients

-A phytocomplex is the synergistic combination of the natural active ingredients of each medicinal plant and can contain groups of substances such as terpenes, flavonoids, and other secondary plant compounds.
+A phytocomplex is the synergistic combination of the natural active compounds of each medicinal plant and can include groups of substances such as terpenes, flavonoids, and other secondary plant compounds.

 Legality

-In Austria, a THC content of 0.3% is defined as the limit of legality, while in Germany it is 0.2%.
-In Switzerland, however, the threshold for THC is 1%.
+In Austria, a THC content of 0.3% is defined as the legal limit, while in Germany it is 0.2%.
+In Switzerland, however, the THC limit is set at 1%.

-Many manufacturers sell their CBD oils as dietary supplements and accordingly provide dosage recommendations for consumption.
+Many manufacturers sell their CBD oils as dietary supplements and accordingly provide dosage recommendations for intake.

 Packaging and Storage

-CBD is sensitive to light and should therefore only be obtained in opaque packaging.
+CBD is sensitive to light and should therefore only be purchased in opaque packaging.

 Cannabinoid content in the final product

 The percentage of CBD, together with the volume of the product packaging, forms the absolute amount of CBD in the product.
-Therefore, when purchasing a product, attention should be paid not only to the percentage of CBD but also to the absolute amount of the product.
-10ml of CBD with 10% CBD should thus contain between 900 mg and 1000 mg of CBD, depending on the density of the oil.
+Therefore, when purchasing a product, you should not only pay attention to the percentage of CBD but also to the absolute amount of the product.
+For example, 10ml of CBD with 10% CBD should contain between 900 mg and 1000 mg of CBD, depending on the oil's density.
 Equally important is the THC content in the final product.
-This must not exceed the legally established limit of 0.3%.
+This must not exceed the legally established limit of 0.3% under any circumstances.

-In some oils, the corresponding CBD value is composed of those with CBDA (cannabidiolic acid).
-CBDA is the precursor to cannabidiol and therefore does not produce the same effects as CBD.
+In some oils, the corresponding CBD value consists of those with CBDA (cannabidiolic acid).
+CBDA is the precursor of cannabidiol and accordingly does not have the same effects as CBD.
 Although there is now scientific knowledge about CBDA, general statements about it are still highly controversial.
 The exact breakdown of the cannabinoid composition is ideally provided by the producers themselves.

 Certification

-As already pointed out in our blog post “Arge Canna,” product certification can provide information regarding quality.
+As already pointed out in our blog post "Arge Canna," product certification can provide information regarding quality.
 A corresponding analysis certificate (COAs = Certificate of Analyses) should be presented to customers by the dealer at the latest upon request..
-If such a certificate cannot be presented, a purchase is not recommended.
+If such a certificate cannot be presented, a purchase is discouraged.
 However, existing analysis certificates can also be manipulated.
-Finally, it can happen that the CBD and THC content is slightly altered on behalf of the seller and the product is only subsequently sent to the respective certification body.
+After all, it can happen that the CBD and THC dosage content is slightly altered on behalf of the seller and the product is only subsequently sent to the respective certification body.

 Analysis

-In Austria, the Arge Canna currently acts as the only independent working group committed to testing cannabis products available on the market.
-Accordingly, their test results carry high credibility.
+In Austria, Arge Canna currently makes it a duty as the only independent working group to test cannabis products available on the market.
+Accordingly, their test results are highly reliable.
 Classifications of CBD oils with the AC quality seal are therefore considered safe and trustworthy.

 CO2 Extraction

-As the gentlest of all effective methods to extract plant material so far, CO2 extraction is used.2 extraction are seen.
-The corresponding solvent evaporates completely, while the plant ingredients remain unchanged.
+The CO is considered the gentlest of all effective methods to extract plant material so far2 extraction seen.
+The corresponding solvent evaporates completely, leaving the plant ingredients unchanged.
 What remains is a 100% residue-free industrial hemp extract.
-CBD oils obtained by Co2 -extractions obtained are not contaminated with synthetic chemicals.
+CBD oils obtained by CO2-extracted, are not contaminated with synthetic chemicals.

 Phytocomplex of active substances